 ALDs are used to amplify spoken communication in comparison to other background noises that may interfere and prevent effective communication.
 ALDs consist of microphones, transmitters, receivers and headsets that reduce the distance between the speaker and the listener.
 ALDs may or may not be used in conjunction with hearing aids or cochlear implants.
-The court must ensure that the ALD is compatible with the participants hearing aid or cochlear implant.
+The court must ensure that the ALD is compatible with the deaf or hard of hearing participant's hearing aid or cochlear implant.